The story of my life

 See my projects and publications

 for a sample of what I have worked on.
+I am known for the formal verification of the seL4 microkernel and

 When I am not proving theorems, teaching students, or writing open source software, I